Justice as the first virtue of Society

 His assertion that ‘justice is the first virtue of society’ (Cohen, p.685) —

-intuitively resonates with one’s idea of a society as comprising of people guided by ethical and moral rules underpinning social solidarity; rules respecting fundamental individual human rights…
+intuitively resonates with our idea of a society guided by ethical and moral rules underpinning social solidarity; rules respecting fundamental individual human rights…

-The argument raised by legal positivists that the positive laws of a Sovereign state derive their legitimacy solely from the norms enacted by their legislature is questionable in view of Rawls’ assertion that:
+The argument raised by legal positivists that positive laws of a Sovereign state derive their legitimacy solely from legal norms enacted by their legislature is questionable in view of Rawls’ assertion that:

 “Laws and institutions no matter how efficient and well -arranged must be reformed or abolished if they are unjust.

 Each person possesses an inviolability founded on justice that even the welfare of society as a whole cannot override.” ( Cohen. p.685)

-The fact that laws legally enacted by the legislature of a Sovereign state may be unjust and even cruel in the treatment of individuals is not inconceivable;
+The fact that laws legally passed by the legislature of a Sovereign state may possibly be unjust and even cruel in their treatment of individuals is not entirely inconceivable;

-Hannah Arendt considers the nature of totalitarian rule in States such as historical Nazi Germany;
+The political theorist, Hannah Arendt considered the nature of totalitarian rule in States such as historical Nazi Germany;